stressed out? image via flickr

 1. Identify the Exact Cause of the Stress

-To reduce stress, you need to know what’s causing it in the first place.
+To reduce stress, you need to know what’s causing it in the first place, that’s how I manged to control mine, once I realized the problem I started using a cbd oil, this hemp oil has multiple cannabinoids that will help you relax.
 This may or may not be straightforward, depending on how obvious the root source of stress is.
 It is actually really easy to overlook our own stress-inducing thoughts, feelings and behaviors.
 Remember: You play a role in maintaining your stress levels.
 For example, deadlines are often stressful due to time spent procrastinating earlier on.
 Make a mental note when I feel stress levels rising, for example ” I haven’t started x by y time and right now I’m being distracted by z which is preventing me from completing project a.”
 This can range from particular responsibilities to certain people.
 Evaluate weather or not these things can be eliminated, and if they can’t – find ways to reduce their impact.

 Eliminate Unnecessary Sources of Stress